mateoatr/Competitive-Programming/UVa/README.md

 ### C++ STL stack

+- **514** : Ad-hoc stack problem.
+Good for understanding how stacks work.
 - **732** : DFS-like recursion.
 Check if the goal word is being made when popping elements from the stack.

 ## Mathematics

+### Basic Features (BigInteger)

+The book and uHunt recommend solving these with the BigInteger Class of Java.
+I opted for using Python to solve these problem, since Python is now being accepted by the judges in the ACM ICPC.

+- **424** : Add big numbers.
+- **465** : Very easy problem, just remember that INT_MAX = 2**31 - 1.
+I got two wrong answers because of typos [grin].
+- **713** : Simple function to reverse a number.

 ### Binomial Coefficients